Agricultural Conservation Easement Program

 Statutory formula is not applicable to this assistance listing.

 Matching is voluntary.
 ACEP-ALE – NRCS may provide up to 50 percent of the fair market value of the agricultural land easement.
 An eligible entity will share in the cost of purchasing an agricultural land easement in an amount that is at least equivalent to the Federal share.
-An eligible entity may include as part of its share a charitable donation or qualified conservation contribution (as defined by section 170(h) of the Internal Revenue Code of 1986) from the landowner if the eligible entity contributes its own cash resources in an amount that is at least 50 percent of the amount of the Federal share.
+An eligible entity may include as part of its share a charitable donation or qualified conservation contribution (as defined by section 170(h) of the Internal Revenue Code of 1986) from the landowner.
 NRCS may authorize a waiver to increase the federal share to 75 percent for grasslands of special environmental significance with respective adjustments to the eligible entity contribution.
-NRCS may also authorize a waiver of the eligible entity cash contribution requirement for projects of special significance.
+For grasslands of special environmental significance enrollments, the eligible entity must provide a non-Federal share that is at least equivalent to the Federal share or comprises the remainder of the fair market value of the agricultural land easement, whichever is less.
 Each eligible entity is required to fund its own administrative costs in acquiring easements, such as appraisals, surveys, title searches, and costs incurred in managing and enforcing the easements.
-ACEP-WRE - Matching Requirements: Lump sum payments for easements valued at $500,000 or less and the Secretary may provide payments in not more than 10 annual payments.
-Easements valued at more than $500,000 the Secretary may provide payments in at least 5, but no more than 10 annual payments, except that, if the Secretary determines it would further the purposes of the program, the Secretary may make a lump-sum payment for such an easement.
-Payments of up to 100 percent of the easement acquisition cost and cost of implementing the Wetland Restoration Plan will be paid for a permanent easement with up to 75 percent of permanent easement amounts being paid for 30-year easements, less-than perpetual easements limited by State law, and 30-year contracts.
-NRCS pays up to 100 percent of all related acquisition costs for all enrollment types.
+ACEP-WRE - Matching Requirements: While NRCS pays up to 100 percent of all related acquisition costs for 30-year easements, less-than perpetual easements limited by State law, and 30-year contracts, up to 75 percent of the cost of implementing the Wetland Restoration Plan will be paid by NRCS, with the landowner providing the balance (25 percent).
+MOE requirements are not applicable to this assistance listing.

 MOE requirements are not applicable to this assistance listing.